 Recently, I have been teaching a class about Scottish traditions.
-They are going to Edinburgh next month, and wanted to know a little more about the culture.
-Besides telling them lots of information about iconic landmarks, such as Edinburgh Castle and Mary King's Close, I also told them about traditions such as the bagpipe and the kilt.
+They are going to Edinburgh next month and wanted to know a little more about the culture.
+Besides telling them lots about iconic landmarks, such as Edinburgh Castle and Mary King's Close, I also told them about traditions such as the bagpipe and the kilt.
 Along with all of this, I told them about a celebration known as Burns Night.

 In the lead-up to Burns Night, you can often find recipes in newspapers and details of events which will take place.
 Although this is a Scottish tradition, it has spread across the UK and you can now celebrate it in London!